• Skip to main content

 Burlap Wreath Tutorial

-I spent a LONG time trying to recreate an exact replica of this wreath.
+I spent a LONG time trying to recreate an exact replica of the wreath pictured here.
 I figured out in the end, that they must have used a much thinner burlap, and possibly took several extra steps.
 My way is super easy and I think it turned out pretty nice!
 I purchased about a yard and a half of burlap from Hobby Lobby.
 With a 40% off coupon, it ended up being about $2.50 a yard.
 I used an old metal hanger (literally, one of the last metal hanger in our house), and a couple sticks of hot glue.
 Total cost for this project: about $3.
 Now, if you aren’t crafty or just REALLY like this particular wreath, here is the link to the Etsy site where you can buy this one!
 Burlap Wreath on Etsy Oh, by the way, it’s $65 But hey, it’s super cute!

 *Check out my updated tutorial here!